ti-cortex-m4/demo-java-reactive-streams-old/readme.md

-* _Publisher&lt;T>_: a producer of data and control events
+* The _Publisher&lt;T>_ interface represents a producer of data and control events
-* _Subscriber&lt;T>_: a consumer of events
+* The _Subscriber&lt;T>_ interface represents a consumer of events
-* _Subscription_: a connection that links a Publisher and a Subscriber
+* The _Subscription_ interface represents a connection that links a _Publisher_ and a _Subscriber_
-* _Processor&lt;T,R>_: a processor of events that acts as both a Subscriber and a Publisher
+* The _Processor&lt;T,R>_ interface represents a processor of events that acts as both a _Subscriber_ and a _Publisher_

 ![Reactive Streams API](/images/Reactive_Streams_API.png)

 ### Publisher

-The Publisher interface represents a producer of a potentially unbounded number of sequenced data and control events.
-A Publisher produces events according to the _demand_ received from one or many Subscribers.
+The _Publisher_ interface represents a producer of a potentially unbounded number of sequenced data and control events.
+A _Publisher_ produces events according to the _demand_ received from one or many _Subscribers_.

-<sub><em>Demand</em> is the aggregated number of elements requested by a Subscriber which is yet to be fulfilled by the Publisher.</sub>
+<sub>Demand is the aggregated number of elements requested by a Subscriber which is yet to be fulfilled by the Publisher.</sub>

 ```